QuantEcon/book-networks-public/_sources/ch_production.md

 ## Multisector Models

 We start by loading a graph of linkages between 15 US sectors in 2019.

 Our graph comes as a list of sector codes, an adjacency matrix of sales between the sectors, and a list the total sales of each sector.

-That is $Z[i,j]$ is the sales from industry $i$ to industry $j$, and $X[i]$ is the the total sales of each sector $i$.
+In particular, `Z[i,j]` is the sales from industry `i` to industry `j`, and `X[i]` is the the total sales of each sector `i`.

 ```{code-cell}
 codes = ch2_data["us_sectors_15"]["codes"]